tgac-vumc/BLADE/README.md

 </p>

 BLADE framework.
 To construct a prior knowledge of BLADE, we used single-cell sequencing data.
 Cell are subject to phenotyping, clustering and differential gene expression analysis.
-Then, for each cell type, we retrieve average expression profiles (red cross and top heatmap), and standard deviation per gene (blue circle and bottome heatmap).
-This prior knowledge is then used in the hierarchical Bayesian model (bottom right) to deconvolutie bulk gene expression data.
+Then, for each cell type, we retrieve average expression profiles (red cross and top heatmap), and standard deviation per gene (blue circle and bottom heatmap).
+This prior knowledge is then used in the hierarchical Bayesian model (bottom right) to deconvolute bulk gene expression data.

 ## Installation